hobo0xcc/gizmos/README.md

 # Specifying default settings

-You can specify default settings in `build.json`. the default settings will then be used by `zig build` to configure build process.
+You can specify default settings in `build.json`.
+The default settings will then be used by `zig build` to configure build process.

 ```
 {